 She launched into the difficulties she was facing.
-They somehow sounded very similar to the issues she had shared when we had talked just a couple on my desk and log a couple of items on the computer-something to make me feel as if I weren't wasting my time.
+They somehow sounded very similar to the issues she had shared when we had talked just a couple hours before.
+As I listened, I tried to straighten the papers on my desk and log a couple of items on the computer something to make me feel as if I weren't wasting my time.
 Again.